ch-alekhya/Adobe/README.md

 ## Statistics
-To get the count of number of Successful, Failed cases
+To get the count of number of Successful, Failed queries

       1. http://localhost:8080/stats